 The camino to Santiago is done.
 We did it.
 Not only to Santiago but all the way to the Atlantic Ocean.
-The very end, we couldn’t walk further then this.
-It was one of the most incredible, amazing and magical experience I ever had.
+The very end.
+Walking the Camino was one of the most incredible, amazing and magical experience I ever had.
 It changed a lot.
 It changed me, but not only me.
-I witnessed my dad changing, I saw all the pilgrims where we walked with for a longer time changing and back home my mam changed too.
-It was the first time she was longer than one week separates from my dad after 36 years and visa versa of course. (can you believe that??;) Time for her self.
-She walked not the camino to Santiago, but her own camino back home… finally time for herself ofter 36 year 😉 haha!
+I witnessed my dad changing, I saw all the pilgrims where we walked with for a longer time changing and back home my mom changed too.
+It was the first time she was longer than one week separates from my dad after 36 years (can you believe that??;) She walked not the camino to Santiago, but her own camino back home… finally time for herself ofter 36 year 😉 haha!
 I’m proud of her.

 We are home for 3 days and people are asking me; “is it what you expected?”.
 That question makes me think about my expectations.
 I don’t know what to answer, because I have no idea what my expectation was.
 I guess I didn’t have one.
 I started walking, like my dad.
 But if I did have an expectation I can say: This is something what I couldn’t expect and couldn’t imaging before.
 It is something what I can’t explain either.
 I can tell stories, I can tell and write about it, but to know what the camino is, you have to experience yourself.
 I think a lot of pilgrims agree with me.
 We talked about it the last days..
 ‘How can we tell all of this to friends and family.
 How can we explain what we’ve experienced, how much we changed and what we’ve learned?’.

 I don’t think the camino is a bubble isolated from the “real” world, but it depends an each of us how much we take with us in our daily lives.
-Actually the camino for me feels more like a ‘real’ world, or at least a world that feels more real and natural to me.
-A world where everyone is more themselves, because people judge less, even if you smell like a pilgrim, wearing the same cloches for days, don’t wear any make-up of jewelry and so on.
+Life ‘on the camino’ feels actually most real and natural to me.
+Everyone is allowing themselves to be real, because people masks are coming off, judge and complain less and are meeting and conquering themselves in silence.
+No one gives a shit what you have done, or who you are.
 It doesn’t matter what your story is.
 It doesn’t matter how many problems and struggles you have, if you cry for days or feeling angry, guilty, ashamed or… It is okay, the way you feel and the way you are.
 It is accepted, not only by god, but by everyone.

 People cry, share, laugh and hug each other, open to tell truthfully their story and are open to listen, to talk, to help, to share, to be.
 And that is exactly what I love so much.
 People without masks, without costumes, just the way they are.

-Okay not everyone, there are a lot of pilgrims who taking their daily ritme and schedule, where they used to, with them to the camino.
-Everything planned, making reservations to be sure to have a bed in the albergue where they want to stay, because they know already where they going, starting to walk around 6 in the morning, don’t take long breaks, going to bed for a nap when they arrive, having diner, going to bed and the next early morning it starts al over again till they arrive in Santiago.
-It feels as if they are in a constant rush or in competition, but hey that’s accepted to, they are walking their camino too and I’m sure they learn a lot of it in their ways.
+There are also pilgrims who seemingly taking their daily rhythm and schedule with them to the camino.
+Everything planned, making reservations to be sure to have a bed in the albergue where they want to stay, because they know already where they going, starting to walk around 5 or 6 in the morning, they don’t take long breaks, because they have decided to arrive at a certain time, they go to bed early and the next early morning it starts al over again till they arrive in Santiago.
+It feels as if they are in a constant rush or in competition, but hey that’s accepted to, they are walking their camino and I’m sure they learn a lot of it in their ways.

 During the entire camino my dad is singing a song.
 A very easy song with only 8 lines.
 If you’ve heard it once, it is stuck in your head for the rest of the day.
 My dad was singing that song along the way everyday and was teaching others so they could sing with us.

 They were some moments that I wish I could press the turn off button, but everyone loved it.
 The funny thing was, that people kept singing that song (stuck in their head for days) and that we met people who had learned it from the people we were singing with.
-When people hearth the song they started asking ‘Are you the dutch guy from the song!’ people asked.
-Haha!
+When people hearth the song they started asking ‘Are you the dutch guy from the song!’?
+Hahaha!
 My dads moment of fame on the camino!
-Hilarious.

 So, when we walked through Santiago, on our bare feet, we all started to sing that song, all the way to THE square with THE cathedral.
 People came out of the shops to see what was happening and were taking photos and video’s.
 And then we arrived on the square, here we are, we hugged each other and stood there for a while, not really realizing that we where there… in Santiago in front of the cathedral.
 I beautiful and strange feeling.

 We went to the mass.
 The mass overloaded me with emotions.
 Al the people who were there walked al the way to Santiago and now they were there, sitting in the beautiful cathedral, overthinking, realizing, crying, feeling emotional in their own ways.
 I was holding my dad and our new friend Matt and I cried.
 I felt so grateful for everything, all the moments, all the experiences, all the people and for all the love, light and energy around me.
-(By writing this my tears are streaming down my face again, gratitude, such a powerful emotion;)
+(By writing this my tears are streaming down my face again, grateful!)

 At the end of the mass, they swung the incense bol trough the church.
-Very special and a moment always to remember.
-We left on a pieces of paper a prayer in a little chapel in the church.
+A special moment that will still with me forever.
+We left on a pieces of paper a prayer in the chapel in the church.